A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Trust strategy is state-specific and tax-sensitive.

-Nothing on this page is legal advice for your specific situation.
-The summaries above are educational overviews.
-The right trust — or combination of trusts — depends on a detailed review of your assets, family structure, state of residence, and tax exposure.
-We provide that review during a strategy call.
+Nothing on this page is legal advice for your situation.
+The right trust depends on a detailed review, provided during a strategy call.

 Drew Jacobs is licensed in New York, New Jersey, and Ohio.
 We represent clients whose residence, primary assets, or business interests are situated in those states.